BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-parsinginterpreting.md

     - To remove left recursion and to left factor a grammar for LL(1) parsing, where possible
     - To describe the components of an LL(k) and an LR(k) parser
     - To implement a simple parser given a grammar, from code or using tools such as lex and yacc
+    - To generate a parse table for a given grammar
   models:
     - model: |
         xxx